Posted on August 5, 2010 - 1 Comment

 This is a different frequency from microwaves, another invisible field found everywhere in cities, due to cell phone towers.
 I’ve met people living on a hill, parallel to a microwave tower, who literally had to line their bedrooms with tinfoil in order to sleep.
 (No, they are not insane.
 Microwave detectors are also commercially available.)

 One thing we know for sure about E.M.F.’s (based on clinical studies,) is that they deplete melatonin levels.
-Melatonin is a hormone that regulates your sleep cycles, and converts into seratonin, which is a neurotransmitter that keeps your nervous system calm.
+Melatonin is a hormone that regulates your sleep cycles, and converts into serotonin, which is a neurotransmitter that keeps your nervous system calm.
 Low melatonin levels are linked to poor sleep patterns, immune malfunction and certain types of cancer.
-Low seratonin levels are linked to anxiety, depression and over-eating (we crave carbohydrates because they raise seratonin levels in the brain.)
+Low serotonin levels are linked to anxiety, depression and over-eating (we crave carbohydrates because they raise serotonin levels in the brain.)